Kuruvilla Joseph

-Kuruvilla Joseph (born 25 May 1964) is a renowned Indian materials scientist and academic administrator, currently serving as the Distinguished Professor and the first Pro-Vice Chancellor at the Indian Institute of Space Science and Technology (IIST), Asia's first space institute established by the Indian Space Research Organisation (ISRO) and functioning under the Department of Space, Government of India.
-He also hold the position of Dean (Academics) and Registrar of the institute.
+Kuruvilla Joseph (born 25 May 1964) is an Indian materials scientist and academic administrator, currently serving as the Distinguished Professor and the first Pro-Vice Chancellor at the Indian Institute of Space Science and Technology (IIST), Asia's first space institute established by the Indian Space Research Organisation (ISRO) and functioning under the Department of Space, Government of India.
+He also holds the position of Registrar of the institute.
+He previously served as the Dean (Academics), Dean (Student Activities), and Head of the Department of Chemistry at the institute.
 He is best known for his research in polymer science and nanomaterials, he has made significant contributions to the field of materials science, particularly in polymer blends, nanocomposites, and green materials.
 For the last five consecutive years (2020–2025), he has been listed in the prestigious Stanford/Elsevier list of the world's top 2% scientists across all subject fields.

 Early life and education

 Kuruvilla Joseph was born in Kottayam District in the state of Kerala.
 He earned a B.Sc. from the University of Kerala and M.Sc. from the Mahatma Gandhi University, Kottayam.
 He completed his Ph.D. at the National Institute for Interdisciplinary Science and Technology (NIIST) in collaboration with the School of Chemical Sciences at Mahatma Gandhi University, Kerala.
 He pursued post-doctoral research at the Federal University of Paraiba in Brazil and the Swedish Institute of Composites (SICOMP), Sweden, enhancing his expertise in polymer science and nanotechnology.